tikhonlavrev/Simple-Bad-Images-Remover/README.md

+# July 1st 2024 update

+We've update the script into better scoring performance and more stable right now.
+There is changes includding:

+- OCR library changes, from pytesseract into easyOCR for faster OCR performace
+- Normalized scoring, minus score only appeared when text is detected
+- Multi-threading that I hope is running (it eat my 40 cores CPU though, so I don't know if this will working in other machine)
+- Save state function
+- Aesthetic score is outputed in CSV format

 # Simple-Bad-Images-Remover

 This NC-AI™ Simple-Bad-Images-Remover build from CLIP+MLP architecture by Python script.
 This script is using Aesthetic scoring method to removing bad images from the folder by utilizing CLIP "ViT-L/14".
 The script is adapted from [improved-aesthetic-predictor](https://github.com/christophschuhmann/improved-aesthetic-predictor) using pre-trained MLP, sac+logos+ava1-l14-linearMSE.pth